 Unfortunately not.
 We allow you to upload one file at a time so that you have the opportunity to: add a description for each file that you attach to the client record add a keyword so that you can categorise the file We realise that this might prove slightly frustrating when you are back-filling records but once you switch to a normal day to day usage model we hope this approach ensures that your client-related files are structured and well organised.

 Managing Patient Appointments

 Can I be notified when a patient has arrived for an appointment?

 Yes, a patient arriving for an appointment is one of the events which you can choose to receive a notification about.
 To receive the notification you'll need to: Set up an Appointment Status called **Arrived **(You'll only need to do this if you signed up before 02/10/18) Choose how you'd like to be notified Go to Settings -> Scheduling, scroll to the Appointment Statuses section and select Create New Appointment Status: !(https://storage.crisp.chat/users/

 As well as day and week view you also have an agenda style List View.
 From here you can: Quickly change the status of appointments: Create a "Quick Invoice" -> Guide to "Quick Invoicing" Book an appointment -> [How do I book an appointment when I'm in "list" View?](https://help.writeupp.com

 How do I assign a user as responsible for a patient?

 If you assign a user as responsible for a patient, what you see depends on two things.
 What Patient Visibility you have set in Settings -> General -> How do you manage your customers?
 Your user role The responsible user is always set in the Patient tab of the Patient Summary.
-Click on Edit Details to open in
+Click on Edit Details to open in an ed

 Can I limit who has access to a patient record?